-- On May 22, 2023, U.S. Treasury Secretary Janet Yellen notified Congress that the Treasury Department (Treasury) may not be able to meet all the government's obligations after June 1, 2023.
-This follows her prior notifications to Congress sent throughout the month and earlier this year. - BPC projects that if policymakers do not act on the debt limit, Treasury will most likely have insufficient cash to meet all its financial obligations sometime between early June and early August 2023, with an elevated risk between June 2 and June 13 (what we call the X Date). - Economic risks will spike well before Treasury's account balance reaches zero.
+- On May 1, 2023 and May 15, 2023, U.S. Treasury Secretary Janet Yellen notified Congress that the Treasury Department (Treasury) could exhaust its cash on hand and extraordinary measures as early as June 1, 2023. - BPC projects that if policymakers do not act on the debt limit, Treasury will most likely have insufficient cash to meet all its financial obligations sometime between early June and early August 2023 (what we call the X Date). - Economic risks will spike well before Treasury's account balance reaches zero.
 Managing Treasury security auctions and meeting all obligations will become increasingly challenging as reserves dwindle. - Due to the unpredictability of cash flows, and thus, all debt limit projections, policymakers should act ahead of the projected X Date window if they intend to ensure that all obligations of the U.S. government are paid in full and on time.